When it became clear that my mom was losing her battle with cancer and she confined to her bed, reality sunk in.

 It’s difficult for us to imagine a life apart from our own sinful nature, where we glamorize and long for foolish things.
 We view the good life through this tainted self-centered lens that doesn’t even allow us to see that what God has to offer is so much greater.

 But the book of Revelation paints this beautiful picture of heaven being filled with people from every tribe, nation, and tongue.
 And every single one of them stand before Jesus in worship.
 Forever.

 If we’re being honest, a celebrity mansion may sound far more appealing than a room full of people worshipping.
 But that’s because we tend to value things that simply don’t matter.

-To long for heaven and see it as more than a dream vacation is radical.
+To long for heaven and see it as more than a dream vacation is a somewhat radical idea.

-It becomes a shift in our priorities and thinking.
+But it becomes an important shift in our priorities and thinking.
 The desire for good things on earth isn’t necessarily bad.
 But in light of seeing Jesus face to face and being in the full redemption of God’s Kingdom, even the good things here are no match.

 I will be the first to admit that I need the power of Jesus to reshape the priorities of my heart and the longings of my soul.
 May all of our hearts yearn for heaven–the real heaven–because of Jesus.To long for heaven and se it as more than a dream vacation is a somewhat radical idea.
 Click To Tweet